 I love herbs, and I also enjoy alcohol.
-You dedicated readers know for sure that I adore honey…so it shouldn’t surprise you that I generally do my best to combine those three ingredients in as many forms as possible.
+My dedicated readers know for sure that I adore honey…so it shouldn’t surprise you that I generally do my best to combine those three ingredients in as many forms as possible.

 The process for making a tincture is simple:

-Put a lid on it, and give it a good shake every now and again
+- Put a lid on it, label and date it, and give it a good shake every now and again.

 Now, tinctures are potent!
-When you take tinctures, please do a lot of research if you are dosing yourself, or find a practiced herbalist to give you guidance.
+When you take tinctures, please do your research before dosing yourself or find a practiced herbalist to give you guidance.
 Some tinctures, such as poke root or teasel, only need a couple of drops per day to be effective and more than that can cause you harm.
 Also, some common herbs can interact with prescription medications.
 It’s better to be safe than sorry!

-Then there are the less-than-tasty herbal medicines.
+Elixirs can also help with the less-than-tasty herbal medicines.
 Remember, “just a spoonful of sugar makes the medicine go down!”
 Adding a sweetener to bitter or astringent herb tinctures can make ingesting them a more palatable experience, especially with kids.
 Valerian and Horehound are good examples of herbs that can use a splash of honey to cut their bitter strength (I use them together in my night-night cordial).

 Elixirs are easy to make: